2025 Pearl of Africa T20 Series

 The 2025 Pearl of Africa T20 Series was a men's Twenty20 International (T20I) cricket tournament played in Entebbe, Uganda, in July 2025.
 This was the second edition of the tournament, and is being organized by the Uganda Cricket Association.
 The participating teams were the hosts Uganda along with the national teams from Kenya and United Arab Emirates and the A team of Namibia.
-Kuwait were also originally scheduled to participate, but it was announced on 26 June that the tournament had been reduced to four teams.
+Kuwait was also originally scheduled to participate, but it was announced on 26 June that the tournament has been reduced to four teams.
 On 3 July, it was announced that Nigeria joined the tournament as the fifth team.